-Here a civilian contractor was moving a 175 ton crane with the boom partially extended.
+Here, a civilian contractor was moving a 175-ton crane with the boom partially extended.
 The crane house began a slow rotation clock-wise.
 The operator saw the bed of the truck begin to tilt, stopped the crane, and attempted to lower the outriggers.

 This crane overturned while lifting pre-cast concrete panels.
-The crane was working on soft ground with a lack of proper cribbing.
+The crane was working on soft gound with a lack of proper cribbing.

-Another accident that occurred while lifting pre-cast concrete panels.
+Shown here is another accident that occurred while lifting pre-cast concrete panels.
 The load contacted the boom, causing the boom to fail.